-- Attempt a few timed mock tests: Banking applicants who are planning to take the bank exam soon should not just go ahead with a rigorous bank preparation routine but should also devote sufficient time to take simulated free mock tests occasionally to track the status of their prep.
+- Attempt a few timed mock tests: Banking applicants who are planning to take the bank exam soon should not just go ahead with a rigorous bank preparation routine.
+Instead, they should devote sufficient time to take simulated free mock tests occasionally to track the status of their prep.

 To explore Bank Coaching in Bangalore, check at the linked article.

-Candidates should practice sample bank exam question papers by keeping a timer so that it becomes easier for them to detect their time management skills and solve the mock questions in a periodic manner.
+Candidates should practice sample bank exam question papers by keeping a timer so that it becomes easier for them to detect their time management skills and periodically solve the mock questions.
 Candidates can refer to previous year question papers for various banks and government exams in the linked page.

 As an applicant, if you follow this strategy, you can immensely benefit from this opportunity and also boost your confidence and morale before you sit for the actual exam.